milankinen/cuic/doc/queries.md

-## Queries and DOM nodes
+## Queries and HTML elements

-Queries provide access to the Chrome page and its DOM nodes.
-They're the essential part of `cuic` because every action or check needs a DOM node instance.
-DOM nodes are data structures that contain a handle to the actual page's DOM node.
+Queries provide access to the Chrome page and its DOM.
+They're the essential part of `cuic` because every action and data access need an HTML element from DOM.
+In `cuic`, HTML elements are represented as data structures that contain a handle to the actual page's DOM node.
 The most important queries are `cuic.core/find` and `cuic.core/query`.

 ### `cuic.core/find`

 `find` is the workhorse of `cuic`.
-The majority of UI test use cases are interactions with single node, such as "clicking the save button" or "checking that the popup is open" hence `find` provides a convenient way for finding single node from the page.
-It works like JavaScript's `document.querySelector`, taking a valid CSS selector and returning a DOM node that matches the selector.
+The majority of UI test use cases are interactions with single element, such as "clicking the save button" or "checking that the popup is open" hence `find` provides a convenient way for finding single element from the page.
+It works like JavaScript's `document.querySelector`, taking a valid CSS selector and returning an HTML element that matches the selector.

 ```clojure
 (let [save-btn (c/find "#save-btn")]